FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 ### Hooks

-Hooks enable us to literally **hook into parts of the WordPress page lifecycle** to retrieve, insert, or modify data, or they allow us to take certain actions behind the scenes.
+Hooks enable us to literally **hook into parts of the WordPress page lifecycle** to retrieve, insert, or modify data.

+They allow us to take certain actions behind the scenes.

 There are **two types of hooks** in WP...